 The information supplied to PHIDU by the ABS included the predicted number of people with each condition/ risk behaviour, the population at risk (e.g., the population aged two years and over, or 18 years and over, as appropriate to the variable) and the proportion of the population with each condition/ risk behaviour.
 As the predictions for overweight and obesity were based on data for the 84.3% of the population aged 18 years and over whose height and weight had been measured, and the population at risk was the total Australian population at these ages, PHIDU scaled this population to sum to the population measured at the State and Territory level.
 The predictions were then age standardised, to adjust for the effects of differences in the age profiles of areas.

-The AHS' response rate of around 85% provides a high level of coverage across the population; however, the response rate among some groups, e.g., those living in the most disadvantaged areas, is lower than among those in less disadvantaged areas.
+The NHS and AHS' response rate of around 85% provides a high level of coverage across the population; however, the response rate among some groups, e.g., those living in the most disadvantaged areas, is lower than among those in less disadvantaged areas.
 Although the sample includes the majority of people living in households in private dwellings, it excludes those living in the most remote areas of Australia; whereas these areas comprise less than 3% of the total population, Aboriginal people comprise up to one third of the population in these areas.
 This and other limitations of the method mean that estimates have not been published for PHAs with populations under 1,000, or with a high proportion of their population in:

 - non-private dwellings (hospitals, gaols, nursing homes - and also excludes members of the armed forces)